ReallyWarm/color-detection/README.md

 # Color Detection
-Color detection using OpenCV
-with contours and rectangles
+Color detection using OpenCV with contours and rectangles.

 Colors:
 - Red